Global Health Studies

 * AFST 401a, Research Methods in African Studies Veronica Waweru

 Disciplinary and interdisciplinary research methodologies in African studies, with emphasis on field methods and archival research in the social sciences and humanities.
 Research methodologies are compared by studying recent works in African studies.

 Analysis of humanitarian interventions from a variety of social science disciplinary perspectives.
 Issues related to policy, legal protection, health care, morality, and governance in relation to the moral imperative to save lives in conditions of extreme adversity.
 Promotion of dialogue between social scientists and humanitarian practitioners.
+WR, SO

 * BENG 405b / EVST 415b, Biotechnology and the Developing World Anjelica Gonzalez